-Narcissistic Personality Disorder (NPD) involves a distorted self-image, and is closely associated with egocentrism, a personality trait in which people believe that only their own thoughts and ideas are important.
-According to a study published in the Journal of Clinical Psychiatry, 7.7 percent of men and 4.8 percent of women develop NPD during their lifetime.
+What is Narcissistic Personality Disorder?study published in the Journal of Clinical Psychiatry, 7.7 percent of men and 4.8 percent of women develop NPD during their lifetime.

 An individual with NPD has an exaggerated sense of self-importance and an extreme preoccupation with the self.
 NPD is part of a group of disorders known as dramatic personality disorders, all of which are characterized by overly emotional or unpredictable thinking or behavior.